-This observation supports the dismissal of the appeals, given that the Inspector recognises that there are issues with the proposal and little or no benefits to the local area, which is in complete contrast to the proposed Street Hub.
+This observation in itself clearly supports the dismissal of the appeals, given that the Inspector recognises that there are issues with the proposal and little or no benefits to the local area, which is in complete contrast to the proposed Street Hub.
 The comparison with the Street Hub is therefore not considered to be significant.

-The proposed location of the Street Hub on Tottenham Court Road is within a retail and commercial street that has premises with bright well lit and vibrant appearances, designated as Central London Frontages in the Camden Local Plan.
-The Street Hub unit is approximately the same height as the bus stop adjacent to the site and when viewed within the overarching context of Tottenham Court Road, given its exceptionally slender design compared to the established kiosks, it will assimilate well into the surrounding street scene.
+The proposed location of the Street Hub on Euston Road is within a retail and commercial street that has premises with bright well lit and vibrant appearances, designated as Central London Frontages in the Camden Local Plan.
 The Street Hub's modern and streamlined appearance will represent a significant improvement on the outdated and visually uninspiring kiosks.
-It is contended therefore that the proposal fundamentally seeks to improve the amenity of this section of Tottenham Court Road, in keeping with the bustling and vibrant character of its wider context.
+It is contended therefore that the proposal fundamentally seeks to improve the amenity of this section of Euston Road and South Crescent, in keeping with the bustling and vibrant character of its wider context.
 In terms of the suitability of the area in general, it is clear that a commercial and busy public transport area is ideally suited for this type of development.